Parsley Celery Apple: Fresh Juice and the Cupbearer's Dream

 I was holding Pharaoh's wine cup in my hand, so I took a cluster of grapes and squeezed the juice into the cup.
 Then I placed the cup in Pharaoh's hand." ~Genesis 40:11

 In Genesis 40, after Joseph was sold as a slave and then imprisoned for something he never did, the Pharaoh threw his Cupbearer and Baker into the same prison Joseph was kept.
 A cupbearer was someone who served as the Pharaoh's trusted wine steward whom tasted, guarded, and delivered his drink.
 He was a high ranking official whom oversaw the vineyards and ensured the wine's safety.
-The Baker had a similar royal duty but for the Pharaoh's baked goods.
+The Baker had a similar royal duty overseeing the Pharaoh's baked goods.

 The two had dreams that confused them but were vivid enough to question them aloud.
 God gave Joseph the power of knowledge and prophecy to interpret both their dreams.
 The Cupbearer dreamt about a vine with three branches that produced ripe grapes and were squeezed into the Pharaoh's cup.
 The Cupbearer said he placed this fresh juice into the Pharaoh's hand.
 Joseph interpreted the three branches as three days after which the Cupbearer would have his job restored.